learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ![png](index_files/index_19_0.png)

-## sci-kit learn
+## scikit-learn

-For comparison, import sci-kit learn's standard LogisticRegression function.
+For comparison, import scikit-learn's standard LogisticRegression function.
 Initialize a regression object with **no intercept** and with **C=1e16** or another very high number.
-The reason is as follows: our implementation has not used an intercept, and you have not performed any regularization such as Lasso or Ridge (sci-kit learn uses l2 by default).
+The reason is as follows: our implementation has not used an intercept, and you have not performed any regularization such as Lasso or Ridge (scikit-learn uses l2 by default).
 The high value of C will essentially negate this.

 After initializing a regression object, fit it to X and y.